Moderna COVID-19 vaccine: Standard

 In January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended granting conditional marketing authorization and the recommendation was accepted by the European Commission the same day.
 In July 2021, the EMA extended the use of the COVID19 Vaccine Moderna to include people aged 12 to 17.

 In January 2021, Swissmedic granted temporary authorization for the Moderna COVID-19 mRNA Vaccine in Switzerland.

 In March 2021, the Medicines and Healthcare products Regulatory Agency (MHRA) granted conditional marketing authorization in the United Kingdom.

 In August 2021, Spikevax was granted provisional approval in Australia.
-The approval was updated in September 2021, to include people aged twelve and older.
+The approval was updated in September 2021, to include people aged twelve years of age and older.

-The Moderna Spikevax COVID-19 vaccine was authorized in Canada in September 2021, for people aged 12 and older.
+The Moderna Spikevax COVID-19 vaccine was authorized in Canada in September 2021, for people aged twelve years of age and older.

-The Moderna Spikevax COVID-19 vaccine was authorized in the US in January 2022, for people aged 18 and older.
+The Moderna Spikevax COVID-19 vaccine was authorized in the US in January 2022, for people aged 18 years of age and older.

 The Moderna Spikevax Bivalent Zero/Omicron vaccine was approved for medical use in the United Kingdom in August 2022.

 In September 2022, the CHMP of the EMA recommended converting the conditional marketing authorizations of the vaccine into standard marketing authorizations.
 The recommendation covers all existing and upcoming adapted Spikevax vaccines, including the recently approved adapted Spikevax bivalent Original/Omicron BA.1.

 In July 2025, Spikevax was fully approved in the US for use in children aged six months through eleven years of age who are at increased risk for COVID-19 disease.

+In September 2025, Mnexspike was authorized for medical use in Canada.

+In December 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Mnexspike, intended for the prevention of COVID-19 in people from twelve years of age.
+The applicant for this medicinal product is Moderna Biotech, Spain, S.L.
+Mnexspike was authorized for medical use in the European Union in February 2026.